Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 * [Bootstrap](https://getbootstrap.com/) - responsive sourcetoolkit with components and Javascipt plugins
 * [fontawesome](https://fontawesome.com/v4.7.0/) - vector icons customisable through CSS
 * [Google Fonts](https://fonts.google.com/) - open source web font collection
-* [Google Maps](https://www.google.com/maps) - online mapping resource with embed code
 * [Google Places API](https://cloud.google.com/maps-platform/places/) - to access and retrieve results data from Google's millions of Place Locations
 * [Google Maps API](http://cloud.google.com/maps-platform/) - to display map
 * [Google Developer](https://console.developers.google.com/) - to access Google APIs
+* [jQuery](https://jquery.com/) - add state to button

 ## Testing

 - ## Modal
     * Loaded page to test that modal always appears
     * Tested that modal always closed using X-button and/or Get Started Button

 - ## Type Selection Buttons
-    * Clicked on each of the four Type buttons to verify the corresponding hover and active states always appear
+    * Clicked on each of the four category / type buttons to verify the corresponding hover and active states always appeared
+    * Checked that Active State corresponded to the appropriate button clicked
-    * Checked selection returned in Googe Chrome Console to assure that the appropriate selection type always returned on click
+    * Checked selection returned in Googe Chrome Console to assure that the appropriate selection type was returned on click

 - ## City Search Field -
     * Checked city autocomplete to verify functionality
-    * Checked autocomplete in ALL COUNTRIES mode to assure that the country restrictions were not in effect
+    * Checked autocomplete in ALL COUNTRIES mode to assure that the country restrictions did not come into effect
-    * Checked autocomplete in SPECIFIC COUNTRY mode to assure that the specific country restriction WERE in effect
+    * Checked autocomplete in SPECIFIC COUNTRY mode to assure that the specific country restriction were in effect

 - ## Map Testing -
-    * Ran and re-ran searches to assure the Map was drawing the correct coordinates
+    * Ran searches to assure the Map was drawing the correctly specified coordinates
     * Tested Map functionality for zoom and scroll functionality
     * Tested Google functionality including Street View and Full Screen Mode, with ESC to close

 - ## New Search with New coordinates
     * Zoomed and scrolled within Map, and re-ran searches to test Search function obeyed new coordinates

+- ## Google Map UI Options
+    * Tested that satelitte, Street View and Full Screen modes worked

 - ## No Results -
-    * Tested specific locations/coordinates which are known to lack results to test that the No Results message always appeared
+    * Tested specific locations and coordinates which are known to lack specific category/type results to test that the No Results message always appeared

 - TESTED:
     * Responsive devices on Google Developer Tools
-    * iPhone 7
+    * iPhone 7, iPad Pro
     * OSX Browsers: Chrome, Safari

-- TESTED with validation checks - initial tests passed but code has been altered:
+- TESTED with validation checks:
     * https://validator.w3.org/ - No errors or warnings to show.
     * https://html5.validator.nu/ - No errors or warnings to show.
     * https://color.a11y.com/Contrast/ - No automated color contrast issues found on the webpage tested
-    * https://jigsaw.w3.org/css-validator/ - 2 errors and several warning but in Bootstrap CSS (https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/css/bootstrap.min.css)
+    * https://jigsaw.w3.org/css-validator/ - 2 errors and several warning but all occuring in Bootstrap CSS (https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/css/bootstrap.min.css)
     * https://jshint.com/ - Only one issue reported, an unused variable initMap however I see that Google's own example code reports the same, so have left as is.

 - ## Known issues: